2024 Study of the U.S. Institutes (SUSIs) for Student Leaders

 Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 The Institutes consist of a four-week academic residency with a balanced series of seminar discussions, readings, group presentations, and lectures.
 Site visits, leadership development, cultural activities, and community service complement the coursework and academic sessions.
 If conditions allow, the Institutes will include a one-week integrated regional study tour in the United States.

-Each five-week program will take place between June and August 2023; exact dates will be communicated at the time of selection.
+Each five-week program will tentatively take place between June 25 and July 31, 2024; exact dates will be communicated at the time of selection.
 Should health, safety, and travel conditions pose significant challenges, the programs will pivot to a modified virtual format.

-The Study of the U.S. Institute on Civic Engagement, hosted by Michigan State University, will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
+The Study of the U.S. Institute on Civic Engagement, hosted by Michigan State University in East Lansing, Michigan, will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The academic program will define civic engagement; examine its development in the United States; and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
-In order to enhance the academic experience, the Institute will focus on specific themes such as civil rights and protections; diversity, equity, inclusion, and accessibility (DEIA); citizen journalism, social movements, education, governance, minority communities, leadership, and media.
+To enhance the academic experience, the Institute will focus on specific themes such as civil rights and protections; diversity, equity, inclusion, and accessibility (DEIA); citizen journalism, social movements, education, governance, minority communities, leadership, and media.
 Academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
 The Institute will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
+Program components may include a tour of the Charles Wright Museum of African American History in Detroit, meeting with representatives of the Michigan State University Law Clinic, and volunteering with the Refugee Development Center.

-The Study of the U.S. Institute on Environmental Issues will provide participants with an overview of climate change along with its impact on communities in the American west, natural resources, and the local economy.
-Academic sessions will explore clean energy, sustainable development, the risks of natural disasters, and the intersection of climate justice and community activism.
-In order to enhance the academic experience, the Institute will focus on specific themes and sub-topics such as strategic communication, social justice, emergency response, water rights, and energy efficiency and sustainability.
+The Study of the U.S. Institute on Environmental Issues hosted by Shippensburg University in Shippensburg, Pennsylvania, will provide participants with an overview of climate change along with its impact on local communities, natural resources, and the local economy.
+Academic sessions and experiential learning opportunities will explore clean energy, sustainable development, the risks of natural disasters, and the intersection of climate justice and community activism.
+To enhance the academic experience, the Institute will focus on specific themes and sub-topics such as strategic communication, social justice, emergency response, water rights, agriculture and food systems, biodiversity, and energy efficiency and sustainability.
 Academic activities will be supplemented by opportunities to engage with the local community, including a weekend homestay and meeting with local environmental non-profits.
-The host institution will be identified at the time of participant selection.
+Program components may include hiking a section of the Appalachian trail, a visit to the Chincoteague Bay Field Station, and a kayak tour with the Susquehanna Riverkeepers, an environmental organization.

-- have sustained high level of academic achievement, as indicated by grades and awards
+- have sustained high level of academic achievement, as indicated by grades, and teachers recommendations;

-- have little or no prior study or travel experience in the United States or elsewhere outside of Europe
+- have little or no prior study or travel experience in the United States or outside of Europe;

 - be willing and able to fully participate in an intensive academic program, community service, and educational travel, and